josephxbrick/documentorganizer/README.md

 Make sure:

 * There are artboards on the current page (could be on the Symbols page)
-* Make sure the page number symbol, the section/page title symbols, and the TOC symbols exist (as well as the TOC group) before allowing the plugin to run.
+* Make sure the page number symbol and section/page title symbols exist.
+If creating a TOC, require the TOC symbols exist (as well as the TOC group) before allowing the plugin to run.

-  * *Issue: should TOC be required?
-On a short document, it might feel like overkill*
-* Give error if no callout group exists on an artboard when callout markers do.
-Either that, or automatically create this group if it doesn't exist.
+## Table of contents

+Don't create TOC if "Create table of contents" setting is unchecked.
+(Currently it creates the TOC no matter what.)

+## Section numbering

+Instead of using 1.0, 2.0, 3.0, etc., for section headers, use 1, 2, 3, etc.

 ## TOC documentation

 Show images of both symbols that create the TOC instead of just the page-entry symbol.

-## When not using section-numbering

-Figure out how auto-numbering of callouts should work when there is no section numbering.
-Just give each callout a number?
-A letter?

 ## Saving settings